PsiQ/qref/docs/design.md

   in_0: {"direction": "input", "size": 2}
   out_0: {"direction": "output", "size": "N"}
 ```
-?
 There are two answers to this question.

 The first answer is purely pragmatic.
-On the one hand, using mappings
+On the one hand using mappings
 instead of lists would guarantee uniqueness of names of ports
 and children.
-But, on the other hand, it would give a false
+However it would also give a false
 sense of security.
-To see why, consider the following example
-Python code, which loads an incorrect definition of ports:
+To see why consider the following example, which loads an incorrect definition of ports:

 ```python
 import yaml